- How to Register

-Before Care: We open our doors at the Brinkley Dining Hall at 7 am and welcome campers to start their day with us.
-Our staff will walk campers to their morning program.
+Before Care: We open our doors at 7 am and welcome campers to start their day with us.
+Our staff walk campers to their morning program.

 Complete Care: If you require both Before Care AND After Care, you should register for Complete Care.
 This includes both services at a discount.